arcolife/datahack/README.md

 > python manage.py runserver

-Go to localhost:8000/visualizer and browse India's position on the map, zoom right in to see the distribution.
+Go to localhost:8000 to browse India's position on the map, zoom right in to see the distribution.

 **Issues**